Bitcoin Decoded: What Every Smart Forex Trader Needs to Know | fxTsignals.com

 Before a Bitcoin transaction is confirmed, it must be validated by miners — participants who use powerful computers to solve complex mathematical puzzles.
 When they solve one, they add a new block to the chain and receive newly minted Bitcoin as a reward.
 This process, called Proof of Work, keeps the entire system honest and secure.

 No single bank, government, or company controls Bitcoin.
-Instead, it's maintained by a distributed network of thousands of nodes (computers) worldwide.
-If one node fails, the others carry on.
+Instead, it's maintained by a distributed network of thousands of nodes worldwide.
 This means no single point of control — and no single point of failure.
 For forex traders, this translates to an asset that can't be devalued by a central bank printing money overnight.

-To hold or send Bitcoin, you need a digital wallet — essentially a software application that manages your cryptographic keys.
-Your public key is like your bank account number (you can share it freely), while your private key is like your PIN (guard it with your life).
+To hold or send Bitcoin, you need a digital wallet — software that manages your cryptographic keys.
+Your public key is like your bank account number (share it freely), while your private key is like your PIN (guard it with your life).
 Lose your private key, and your Bitcoin is gone forever.

 The Real Advantages of Bitcoin for Traders